souenzzo/graal/docs/reference-manual/native-image/StaticAnalysisReports.md

 ### CSV Format
 When using the `CSV` format a set of files containing raw data for methods and their relationships is generated.
-The aim of these files is to enable this raw data to be easily imported into graph databases.
+The aim of these files is to enable this raw data to be easily imported into a graph database.
-Graph databases can provide the following functionality:
+A graph database can provide the following functionality:

-* Sophisticated graphical visualization of the call tree graph that provide a different perspective compared to text-based formats.
+* Sophisticated graphical visualization of the call tree graph that provides a different perspective compared to text-based formats.
-* Ability to execute complex queries that can for example show a subset of the tree that causes certain code path to be included in the call tree analysis.
+* Ability to execute complex queries that can (for example) show a subset of the tree that causes certain code path to be included in the call tree analysis.
   This querying functionality is crucial in making big analysis call trees manageable.

-The process to import the files into graph databases is specific to each database.
+The process to import the files into a graph database is specific to each database.
-Please follow the instructions provided by the graph database providers to find out how to import them.
+Please follow the instructions provided by the graph database provider.

-## Image object tree
+##  Object tree
-The image object tree is an exhaustive expansion of the objects included in the native image heap.
+The object tree is an exhaustive expansion of the objects included in the native binary heap.
-The tree is obtained by a depth first walk of the native image heap object graph.
+The tree is obtained by a depth first walk of the native binary heap object graph.
 It is enabled using the `-H:+PrintImageObjectTree` option.
 The roots are either static fields or method graphs that contain embedded constants.
-The printed values are concrete constant objects added to the native image heap.
+The printed values are concrete constant objects added to the native binary heap.
 Produces a file with the structure:

 ```